denmedius/pyaudisam/README.md

 Merge requests are very welcome !

-And if you are lacking ideas, here are some good ones ;-)
+And if you are lacking ideas, here are some good ones below ;-)

 ### To do list

-* finish tests automation (move [tests/unintests.ipynb](https://github.com/denmedius/pyaudisam/blob/main/tests/unintests.ipynb) and [tests/valtests.ipynb](https://github.com/denmedius/pyaudisam/blob/main/tests/valtests.ipynb) notebooks code to pytest scripts),
+* finish tests automation (move and complete[tests/unintests.ipynb](https://github.com/denmedius/pyaudisam/blob/main/tests/unintests.ipynb) and [tests/valtests.ipynb](https://github.com/denmedius/pyaudisam/blob/main/tests/valtests.ipynb) notebooks code to pytest scripts, after checking the state of this work in progress in tests/\*\_test.py scripts),
 * make pyaudisam work under Linux / Mac OS (all python: OK, but calling MCDS.exe):
   - or: through some kind of external client-server interface to MCDS.exe (that runs only under Windows),
   - or: by porting MCDS to Linux (closed Fortran source, but old, so might be obtained through a polite request to [this Distance Sampling forum](https://groups.google.com/g/distance-sampling) ; BUT, needs an IMSL license, which is horribly expensive).
-  - or: by rewriting MCDS from scratch,
+  - or: by rewriting MCDS from scratch, or by porting the [MRDS Distance package](https://distancesampling.org/) to Python,
   - or: by rewriting MCDS using the [MRDS Distance package](https://distancesampling.org/), meaning some kind of interface to R,
 * build a GUI for pyaudisam command-line (with some kind of "project" concept, and parameter set template, and ...),
 * add support for line transects (only point transects for the moment),